-Objectives Outcomes I. To be viewed by residents of the greater Wellington region as a valued and essential city and regional asset.
+Objectives Outcomes To be viewed by residents of the greater Wellington region as a valued and essential city and regional asset.
 Positive outcome to surveys of Wellington region residents.
 Event schedule includes events that bring economic benefit to the region.
 Stadium supports city initiatives to sustain position as events capital of NZ.
 2. To operate the best venue in New Zealand as measured by: Patron Satisfaction Match Allocation Attraction of special events Return to hirers.
 Regular attendance and consistently higher patronage than other NZ venues.
-Positive outcome for regular surveys conducted of key s Stakeholders Comprehensive Asset Management Plan in place to ensure rnaximum economic value obtained out of the assets and the facility remains the:premier New Zealand Stadium.
+Positive outcome for regular surveys conducted of key stakeholders.
+Comprehensive Asset Management Plan in place to ensure maximum economic value obtained out of the assets and the facility remains the premier New Zealand Stadium.
 Events are profitable to users to encourage bookings.
 3. To remain financially autonomous.
 Profitable Stadium able to meet annual loan repayments and banking covenants.
 4. To be recognised as a good neighbour by Thorndon and Highland Park residents.
 Positive support for our activities and no complaints from residents about management of noise, lights and parking.
 5. To sustain event programmes by adding regular quality events so that the Stadium becomes a significant part of the region's entertainment scene.
 Develop and sustain a programme of regular annual events.
 Maintain a regular programme of events 40 regular event days by 2005 including exhibitions.
 6. To develop and grow the Function Centre business.
 Function centre becomes leading venue in Wellington for private functions.
 7. To grow non event revenues.
 Create separate revenue streams.

-8. To be a good employer and provide development opportunities to employees.
-Satisfied staff achieving their full potential and enjoying their work.
-9. Maintain the Basin Reserve playing surface to international standard.
-Finalise long term position of Basin Reserve with Wellington City Council, Cricket Wellington and New Zealand Cricket.
-10. Maintain community usage at current level.
-Community use encouraged for non profit events that do not conflict with Stadium operations.
-Stadium contractors provide support for selected community events.
-11. To meet the Trust's public accountability requirements.
-Fulfil all reporting requirements and keep public of the region informed of objectives and outcomes of operation.
+0 77 1 1 1 1 1 1 1

+8. To be a good employer and provide Satisfied staff achieving their full

+development opportunities to employees. potential and enjoying their work.

+9. Maintain the Basin Reserve playing Finalise long term position of Basin

+surface to international standard.
+Reserve with Wellington City Council,

+surface to international standard.

+Cricket Wellington and New Zealand

+Cricket.

+10. Maintain community usage at current Community use encouraged for non profit

+level. events that do not conflict with Stadium

+operations.

+İ Stadium contractors provide support for

+selected community events.

+sciected community events.

+11 7 11 11 7 101 11

+11. To meet the Trust's public accountability Fulfil all reporting requirements and keep

+requirements. public of the region informed of

+objectives and outcomes of operation.